Experiment and learn together

 What we did

 The GIFT Action Research is part of the GIFT Project that seeks to help museums create deeper personal encounters with cultural heritage for their visitors in physical and digital realms.

-At 5 workshops, we – researchers and museum professionals – collaborated to better understand the organisational issues in undertaking this work.
+At 5 workshops, we – researchers and museum professionals – collaborated to better understand the practical and organisational challenges in undertaking this work.

 The museum professionals were supported to run small scale experiments in between workshops.
-These experiments investigated the organisational issues further.
+These experiments investigated the challenges further.

 Through the GIFT Action Research, we developed recommendations on:

-- Ideation – these recommendations were developed by testing design approaches as part of making experiments.
+- Experience Design – these recommendations were developed by testing design approaches as part of making experiments.

-- Change – these recommendations were developed as a concluding step in the process, using the ‘How Might We’ method (see Derby Museums’ Handbook on Human-Centred Design).
+- Organisational Change – these recommendations were developed as a concluding step in the process, using the ‘How Might We’ method (inspired by Derby Museums’ Handbook on Human-Centred Design).